tesshuflower/samples/policy/README.md

 restore.storage.config.name                 | Used by the [oadp-hdr-app-restore](./policies/oadp-hdr-app-restore.yaml) policy.
 Restore storage config map resource name [class mapping](https://velero.io/docs/main/restore-reference/#changing-pvpvc-storage-classes), used when the source cluster has a different storage class than the restore cluster.
 You can optionally change the default value `storage-class-acm-app`. restore.mappings                            | Used by the [oadp-hdr-app-restore](./policies/oadp-hdr-app-restore.yaml) policy and in conjunction with the  `restore.storage.config.name`.
 Defines the data for the storage config map resource name.

-## Notes on Kustomization

-Apply the PolicySets by running the [kustomization.yaml](./kustomization.yaml)

-`oc apply -k ./acm-app-backup`

-Update all settings with valid values before applying the `hdr-app-configmap` resource on the hub.
-The `kustomization.yaml` uses the [restic config](./input/pv-snap/hdr-app-configmap.yaml); you can change it to use the [pv config](./input/pv-snap/hdr-app-configmap.yaml) if you want to use Persistent Volume Snapshot instead of [Restic](https://velero.io/docs/v1.9/restic).

-Use Restic if:
-- the PV snapshot is not supported
-- or your backup and restore clusters are running on different platforms
-- or they are in different regions and can't share PV snapshots, See restic limitations here https://velero.io/docs/v1.9/restic/#limitations

-PV Snapshot usage limitations:
-- PVStorage for the backup resource must match the location of the PVs to be backed up.
-- You cannot backup PVs from different regions/locations in the same backup, since a backup points to only one PVStorage
--  You cannot restore a PV unless the restore resource points to the same PVStorage as the backup; so the restore cluster must have access to the PV snapshot storage location.
-- PV backup is storage/platform specific; you need the same storage class usage on both source ( where you backup the PV and take the snapshots) and on target cluster ( where you restore the PV snapshot )

-## Prerequisites

-### Setup hdr-app-configmap ConfigMap

-Before you install the backup and restore Policies and PolicySets on the hub, you have to update the `hdr-app-configmap` ConfigMap values.

-You create the configmap on the hub, the same hub where the policies will be installed.

-The configmap sets configuration options for the backup storage location, for the backup schedule backing up applications, and for the restore resource used to restore applications backups.

-Make sure you <b>update all settings with valid values</b> before applying the `hdr-app-configmap` resource on the hub.
+<b>Note</b>:

+- The `dpa.spec` property defines the storage location properties.
+The default value shows the `dpa.spec` format for using an S3 bucket.
+Update this to match the type of storage location you want to use.
-Note that you can still upate the `hdr-app-configmap` properties after the `ConfigMap` was applied to the hub.
-When you do that, the backup settings on the managed clusters where the PolicySet have been placed will be automatically updated with the new values for the `hdr-app-configmap`.
+- You can still upate the `hdr-app-configmap` properties after the `ConfigMap` was applied to the hub.
+When you do that, the backup settings on the managed clusters where the PolicySet has been applied will be automatically updated with the new values for the `hdr-app-configmap`.

-### Apply policies on the hub

-Run `oc apply -k ./policy` to apply all resources at the same time on the hub.

-Use the `kustomization.yaml` available with this project to install the backup and restore Policies and PolicySets on the hub.

-None of the resources available with the project have a namespace setup.
-This is to allow the user to apply the Policies in different configurations for a different set of managed clusters.

 ## Create multiple backup configurations